HumanBrainProject/openMINDS_instances/README.md

 }
 ```

 The values written in capital letters need to be replaced accordingly.
-Here a full example of an instance for an openMINDS_controlledTerms schema type:
+Here a full example of an instance for an openMINDS_controlledTerms schema type (cf. `/instances/species/homoSapiens.jsonld`):
-**Example:** `/instances/species/homoSapiens.jsonld`

 ```json
 {